 This module provides a grounding in the analysis of the lexis and grammar of English.
-You will be introduced to essential concepts and terminology in the field, and gain practice in analysing naturally-occurring language using the models (NB Systemic-Functional Grammar) discussed.
+You are introduced to essential concepts and terminology in the field, and gain practice in analysing naturally-occurring language using the models (e.g. pattern grammar) discussed.
 There is some emphasis on the application of such analysis to the study of language in social context.

 Research Methods in Applied Linguistics

 This module aims to provide you with a grounding in approaches to and methods of research in Applied Linguistics.

 Assessment: Three-hour computer-based test

 You will choose four optional modules - two in each term - from a range which typically includes:

 - Bilingualism and Multilingualism in the TESOL classroom

 - Business Discourse and Communication